 How Will I Know IF I received a Federal Grant?

-Students can log into Webadvisor on the college's Student Intranet and select the Financial Aid Self Service Portal.
+Students can log into Self Service and select the Financial Aid.
 The portal page will outline for students the Federal grants awarded each term.

 Pennsylvania State Grant - PHEAA